LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 ```
 vol -f test.dmp windows.pslist
 ```
 This command outputs a list of active processes captured at the time of the dump.
-Look for the name of your malware executable (in this case, `testInstaller.exe`) to identify its process ID (PID) as shown below:
+Looking for the name of your malware executable (in this case, `testInstaller.exe`) to identify its process ID (PID) as shown below:

 ![](img/s_09.png)

+`Figure-08 use the volatility3 to get the process try from the memory dump, version v_0.0.1 (2025)`

-In the example above process tree, as we renamed the backdoor trojan to testInstaller we can see two related processes:
+In the example above process tree, as we renamed the backdoor trojan to `testInstaller` we can see two related processes:

 - PID **3968**
 - PID **8276**